dijasila/GPAW/doc/setups/setups.rst

 pseudo-potential method.
 All available setups are contained in this
 tar-file: gpaw-setups-0.9.11271.tar.gz_.
 There are setups for the LDA, PBE, revPBE, RPBE and GLLBSC functionals.
-Install them as described in the :ref:`installationguide_setup_files`.
+Install them as described in the :ref:`installation of paw datasets` section.
 The setups are stored as compressed :ref:`pawxml` files.

 Setup releases
 ==============